Rookout/explorook/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/rookout/explorook/badge.svg?style=flat-square)](https://snyk.io/test/github/rookout/explorook)
 [![Twitter Follow](https://img.shields.io/twitter/follow/rookoutlabs.svg?style=social)](https://twitter.com/rookoutlabs)

-Rookout is a data extraction and pipelining platform, which provides the ability to collect any piece of data from live code, on-demand, using non-breaking breakpoints (Learn more about Rookout on our [website](https://www.rookout.com) or our [docs pages](https://docs.rookout.com)).

-The Dynatrace desktop app ("explorook" or previously "Rookout desktop app") allows you to navigate through your local projects in a simple and flexible manner.
-Use this app in combination with the Rookout web debugger to set non-breaking breakpoints in your source files, and to instantly apply them to live code.
+The Dynatrace desktop app (previously known as "Explorook" or "Rookout desktop app") allows you to navigate through your local projects in a simple and flexible manner.
+Use this app in combination with the Rookout web debugger or Dynatrace Live Debugger app (coming soon) to set non-breaking breakpoints in your source files, and to instantly apply them to live code.

 - Ease of use - set up once and easily access any directory or file you choose directly from the browser.
 No need to manually open or refresh files and folders; no additional privileges needed.
 - Git aware - seamlessly access your source code across all devices where the app is installed, regardless of the local paths to which you’ve cloned a git repository to.
 Easily collaborate with fellow developers working on the same code base.
-- Security- maintain strict control over the files you open for sharing and the websites that can access them.
+- Security - maintain strict control over the files you open for sharing and the websites that can access them.
 Rookout will never collect or modify your source code.

 ## Security